FP-Analysis/atomic-condition/README.md

 ### Play with Small Examples
 Run on the small example `foo`, defined in `src/targetExample.c`:
 ```
+( In docker's container: /atom )
 make
 bin/gslSolver.out example
 ```

-If you want to play with your own function, just modify the `foo` in `src/targetExample.c`, then
+If you want to play with your own function, just modify the `foo` function in `src/targetExample.c`, then
 ```
 make
 bin/gslSolver.out example
 ```

-To run on more functions, define the functions in `src/targetExample.c`, also changes correspondingly in `src/target.h` and `simpleFuncList` in `src/fpInterface.h`, then
+To run on more functions, define your functions in `src/targetExample.c`, also changes correspondingly in `src/target.h` and `simpleFuncList` in `src/fpInterface.h`, then
 ```
 make
-bin/gslSolver.out example
+bin/gslSolver.out example <function_index>
 ```

 ### Run on GSL Functions